fuelsoft/out-gauge-cluster/README.md

 ## What is OutGauge?

-OutGauge is a vehicle-simulator-focused protocol that was developed for the game [Live For Speed](https://www.lfs.net/).
+OutGauge is a vehicle-simulator-focused packet specification that was developed for the game [Live For Speed](https://www.lfs.net/).
 The [BeamNG](https://beamng.com/) team has implemented it in their game as well, and that is what this project targets.
-The protocol is the same, and this virtual dash should work with LFS as well, but it remains untested and unsupported officially.
+The data is the same, and this virtual dash should work with LFS as well, but it remains untested and unsupported officially.

 ## What is Processing?
 All I have is a .pde file and I can't run that

-A Java-based, visual-focused program/language.
+A Java-based, graphically-focused program/language.
 You will need Java to run it and any programs you create.
 See [here](https://processing.org/) for details and to download the IDE needed to write and build programs.

 ### I don't need to write anything, I just want to run this!